 Singapore’s waters are home to:

 - More than 250 species of hard corals (32% of hard coral species found worldwide)

 - More than 100 species of reef fish

 Plant-A-Coral, Seed-A-Reef Programme

 Caring for the marine biodiversity and the environment is the social responsibility of every individual.
 The Garden City Fund’s Plant-A-Coral, Seed-A-Reef Programme is a platform for organisations and individuals to actively participate in the habitat enhancement efforts of the Sisters’ Islands Marine Park.

 Under the Plant-A-Coral initiative, organisations and individuals will be able to sponsor a coral with a minimal donation of $200.
 To support this meaningful initiative or to find out more, please visit www.gardencityfund.gov.sg/plantacoral.

-How to get there: Visitors can charter their own boat from West Coast Pier or Marina South Pier to visit Big Sister’s Island.
-Private boat charters can drop passengers off at the jetty (no berthing allowed).
+How to get there: Visitors can purchase tickets from the two public ferry service operators at Marina South Pier.
+They can also charter their own boat from West Coast Pier or Marina South Pier to visit Big Sister’s Island.
+Private boat charters can drop passengers off at the jetty but berthing is not allowed.

 Size: 40 hectares